-MANOA FALLS TRAIL
+HIKING THE MANOA FALLS TRAIL

+One of my favorite parts of the Manoa Falls Trail is the opening stretch of the hike.
+After crossing a small bridge, you are immersed into a wild area where vines drape the trees and the forest runs free.
 The Manoa Falls Trail winds next to a small stream, passing many different species of plants and trees that will definitely have you stopping for a closer look.

 The hiking trail leads up to a breathtaking waterfall cascading 150 feet down the mountainside.
 The water might not be as warm as the Pacific Ocean but it sure is refreshing to stand under the natural shower.
 The signs will say don’t enter the waterfall but that is brushed aside by most people who go for a dip in the waterfall.
 I often get a few weird looks when I go for a quick dip but I am soon joined by the next group of eager tourists.

 This hike surprised me when I first arrived on Oahu because I didn’t expect the island to have such an array of flora.
-I was expecting palms and tropical plants but on this hike alone you will experience a small bamboo forest, giant tree trunks too big to hug, palms and intricate ferns.
+I was expecting palms and tropical plants but on this hike alone you will experience a small bamboo forest, giant tree trunks too big to hug, palms, and intricate ferns.

 Manoa Falls Trail is a perfect little hike to do in the morning, leaving the rest of your day free for more exploring or relaxing at the beach.